mikaelbo/ProxySwitcher/README.md

 	<img src="https://cloud.githubusercontent.com/assets/5389084/26522885/ff32a128-433c-11e7-9cb4-141b12fafa65.png" width="216" height="384"/>
 </p>

-## TODO:
+## Nice to have:
-- Saving proxy username and password credentials to the KeyChain properly (so that it gets assosiated with configured proxy server)
+- Saving proxy username and password credentials to the KeyChain (`SecKeychainAddInternetPassword`?)
 - Dropdown menu compability for below iOS 10
+- Being able to tap the StatusBar icon when an app is in the foreground
+- Making sure the icon is prioritzed to always stay on the left (and not get pushed by the network loading indicator)

 ## Installation